aridjayarecipes/cutesrecipes.web.app/content/post/2503-steps-to-make-favorite-strawberry-banana-smoothie.md

 1. Take As needed Ice

 While we love this Strawberry-Banana Smoothie, feel free to use your Strawberry-banana is one of the most popular fruit combos for smoothies, but if you find yourself with an overload of other ripe.
 I originally made this strawberry banana smoothie for Jack.
-He&#39;s a smoothie guy no matter what temperature it is outside.
-But I&#39;ve been waking up extra parched lately, so this fruity berry smoothie.
+He's a smoothie guy no matter what temperature it is outside.
+But I've been waking up extra parched lately, so this fruity berry smoothie.

 <!--inarticleads2-->